xboot/xfel/README.md

 ## License

-This library is free software; you can redistribute it and or modify it under the terms of the MIT license.
+This software is free software; you can redistribute it and or modify it under the terms of the MIT license.
 See [MIT License](LICENSE) for details.